 It has all of the elements that make up a good action story—suspense, it’s fun thanks to its over-the-top nature, amazing action scenes and fights—and it has otherworldly aliens and technological advancements that make it a compelling sci-fi.
 It also keeps you interested because you’re always trying to discover more about the Gantz world along with the characters.
 There’s even some romance involved as well.

 There’s also a lot that’s happening in this story in general.
 There are some twists that pop up along the way that makes the story more intriguing and gives it even more weight than it already has.
 So, on top of having a story that is constantly evolving and always throwing new developments and characters into the mix, it’s one that is relentless in terms of its approach as well.
 Everything from the blood and gore to the action is turned up to an eleven in this series, so it’s a chaotic journey to say the least, but trust me, it’s well-worth it by the end.

 Gantz may not be inherently terrifying to us, because it’s a somewhat out-there concept that feels so far and different from our reality, but if you picture yourself in their shoes, it really is one of the scariest things to imagine.
-For this reason, I find Gantz to be as horrifying as it is entertaining, so not only is it one of the best action manga I’ve ever read, it’s one of the best sci-fi manga and best horror manga I’ve read to date too.
+For this reason, I find Gantz to be as horrifying as it is entertaining, so not only is it one of the best action manga I’ve ever read, it’s one of the best sci-fi horror manga I’ve read to date too.

-I hope you'll check Gantz out if you have yet to give it a shot!
-You can shop Gantz's manga now at one of the trusted manga retailers below.
-For a more in-depth review of Gantz and look at the manga, feel free to check out my video on YouTube below.
+I hope you’ll check Gantz out if you have yet to give it a shot!
+You can shop Gantz‘s manga now at one of the trusted manga retailers below.
+For a more in-depth review of Gantz and a look at the manga, feel free to check out my video on YouTube below.